jwunderl/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap2.md

 The code to make a bump can be difficult to grasp for students.
 Break it down for them step by step.

 Start with the behavior.
 The faster the velocity the farther the bump in the opposite direction.
 * The code uses (velocity)*(-1) to change the position.
-* changes x position in pixels by using the negative of the velocity in the x direction.
+The value of velocity is number (positive or negative).
+* The number generated above is now the opposite sign (we multiplied by -1)
+* Using the velocity value that is the opposite we can adjust the position.

-Give an example.
+### Give an example to students
 A car going 10 meters/second bumps -10 centimeters.

 Ask: what if going -100 meters/second?
-[Answer] bumps +100 centimeters
+[Answer] bumps +100 centimeters - always note the sign Changes (positive/negative swap)

+### Reveiw the bump code

 This is the code that bumps the helicopter
 ```block